 To prove the following points in our checklist, several forms of evidence could be used.
 We’ll review these in the section that follows.

 Establishing how you slipped and fell in the restaurant that caused the injuries you sustained is paramount in personal injury claims.
 Therefore, you should try to obtain evidence to support your case as soon as possible.
 This could include:

-- Where possible, you should take pictures of the accident scene on your phone before the cause is removed or cleaned up.
+- Photos.
+Where possible, you should take pictures of the accident scene on your phone before the cause is removed or cleaned up.
 Try to take multiple photos from different angles to make it easier to demonstrate how the accident occurred.